 Everyone knows the east coast is where you need to be to see the best sunrises!
 Maybe you didn’t know that where you need to be for the best breakfast in Daytona Beach is Crabby Joe’s Deck and Grill.
 This cute restaurant sits on the Sunglow Fishing Pier and the views are absolutely gorgeous.
 Poles and other fishing gear are available for rent if you decide you’d like to catch your own meal.
 Otherwise, breakfast is served at 6 a.m., but arriving earlier to see the sunrise will reward you with stunning photo opportunities.
 Crabby Joe’s has plenty of options for a hearty breakfast including their well known Beachside Benedicts.
 Enjoy even more great food and drink specials throughout the day with happy hour from 4-6 p.m. and dinner served until 9 p.m..

-Just off of Granada Blvd, this locally-owned donut shop creates delicious old-fashioned cake donuts from scratch.
+With two Daytona Beach are locations - at ONE DAYTONA across from Daytona International Speedway and just off of East Granada Blvd. in Ormond Beach, this locally-owned donut shop creates delicious old-fashioned cake donuts from scratch.
 Everything here is carefully crafted to perfection which is obvious by the look and taste of each donut.
 Flavors vary by day and include everything from s’mores to maple bacon.
 If you can’t find a flavor pairing that you’re craving, try out the The Donut Bar and create your own by choosing your cake base and frostings, toppings, and drizzles.
 If Donnie’s Donuts wasn’t already awesome enough, this bakery also sources their "to go" containers, cups and almost everything else to be as eco-friendly as possible.
 The owners really pour their passion into these donuts to make sure that Daytona Beach and surrounding areas have the best hometown donuts!

 Roll down your windows and take a drive north of Daytona Beach along the Ormond Beach Scenic Loop and Trail for some spectacular views of the Atlantic Ocean.
 Stop along the route at any of the beach access points for a more wild view of the ocean.
 Here, you can see unspoiled coastline and plenty of wildlife.
 Keep your eyes peeled as you gaze out over the Atlantic for Right Whales which are commonly seen along this stretch of the east coast.
 Take a turn inland and you’ll find yourself cruising through tall old oak trees draped in moss as you navigate through one of Florida’s most beautiful state parks.